FindMySchool LogoFindMySchool

 For travel, Kempston is closely connected to Bedford by local roads and bus routes, and families coming from further afield often plan around Bedford’s transport links.
 For the most accurate day-to-day picture, it is worth testing your route at peak times, as the experience of drop-off and collection can be very different from an off-peak drive.

-Academic outcomes sit below many peers.
-The GCSE ranking and Attainment 8 score suggest that results are an area to scrutinise closely, particularly for families prioritising high attainment over all else.
-The school’s strongest story is culture and consistency; families may want to ask how subject-by-subject improvements are being embedded beyond the core.
+• Academic outcomes sit below many peers.
+The 2025 GCSE academic rank of 3,069th of 3,895 and Attainment 8 score of 38.5 suggest that results remain an area to scrutinise closely, particularly for families prioritising high attainment over all else.
+The school's strongest story is culture and consistency; families may want to ask how subject-by-subject improvements are being embedded beyond the core.

 Daubeney Academy’s clearest strengths are structure, conduct, and a culture where students are trusted with responsibility.
 The inspection judgements and the level of detail in enrichment planning reinforce the sense of a school that runs on clear routines rather than improvisation.